abdallatheanalyst-collab/dubai-traffic-intelligence/README.md

 ---

-## Roadmap
+## What I Learned

+- [ ] How to design a layered ETL pipeline that preserves raw data
-- [ ] Severity classification model
+- [ ] Why blunt DISTINCT is rarely the right deduplication strategy
-- [ ] Weather data join for seasonal correlation
+- [ ] How to validate geographic data without silently dropping operational events
-- [ ] Forecasting layer (Power BI native or Python)
+- [ ] Why star schemas dramatically outperform flat tables in Power BI
-- [ ] Drill-through pages for zone and category detail
-- [ ] Row-level security for multi-tenant deployment

 ---

 ## Author